Derivative suit: Purpose and difficulties

 Under traditional corporate business law, shareholders are the owners of a corporation.
 However, they are not empowered to control the day-to-day operations of the corporation.
 Instead, shareholders appoint directors, and the directors in turn appoint officers and/or relatively less powerful executives to manage day-to-day operations.

 Derivative suits refer to one or more shareholders bringing an action (lawsuit) in the name of the corporation against a party or parties allegedly causing harm to the latter.
 If the directors, officers, or employees of the corporation are not willing to file an action, a shareholder may first petition them to proceed.
 If such petition fails, they may take it upon themself to bring an action on behalf of the corporation.
 Any proceeds (damages and interest in English law) of a successful action are awarded to the corporation and not to the shareholder(s) as the controlling claimant.

-In recent years, “appraisal arbitrage” has developed as a form of shareholder quasi-litigation or court litigation.
-Popular among hedge funds and risky equity ventures seeking to take advantage of favorable case law on valuation, such arbitrageurs buy shares in the target company of a transaction about to close (in any scintilla or longer window after agreement, before legal finality on all aspects) and file suit claiming that the fair value of the company is higher than the price agreed.
-The financial incentive is cashing in on a quite often higher court-determined price plus default interest at 5% above the Federal Reserve discount rate, compounded quarterly.
-It relies on there having been a lack of thoroughness of the total company valuation and thus most suited to companies with complex assets or having been very conservatively valued.